JunchaoLi001/LDGBA-Model_Checking/README.md

 # LDGBA-Model_Checking
-This is the implementation of Model Checking on POMDP with Limit-Deterministic Generalized B ̈uchi Automaton introduced in the work "Model-Based Motion Planning in POMDP with Temporal Logic Specifications".
+This is the implementation of Model Checking on POMDP with Limit-Deterministic Generalized B ̈uchi Automaton introduced in the work "Model-Based Motion Planning in POMDPs with Temporal Logic Specifications".

 If you find it useful in your research, please cite it using :